friendsofstrandseq/pipeline/README.md

 # Simulation Branch of MosaiCatcher

-This branch is only meant to test the performance of MC on simulated SV calls.
+This branch was moved to its own repository: https://github.com/friendsofstrandseq/simulations